veyon/docs/admin/reference.rst

 In this chapter all configuration pages within Veyon Configurator as well as all configuration options with their respective meanings are explained in detail.
 It mainly serves as a reference for looking up detailed configuration options.
 A manual and hints for the installation can be found in chapter :ref:`Configuration`.

+.. note:: Some advanced settings are hidden in the standard view.
+You can switch to the advanced view using the menu.

 .. _RefGeneral:

 General